mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

    The following steps presume that you have a collection of command line utilities installed on your machine.
 These utilities are installed by default on Linux machines, and freely available for OSX.
-This link will guide you to resources for your operation system.
+This link will guide you to resources for your operation system: :doc:`cmd_line_tools`

 Heroku Deployment
 -----------------